Safety basics: bicycles, scooters and skateboards

 Here’s a list of safety basics to follow when your child is learning to ride bicycles, scooters and skateboards:

 - Wear a helmet.
-Helmets are compulsory when riding bikes and scooters and recommended when riding scooters, skateboards, rollerblades and so on.
+Helmets are compulsory when riding bikes and recommended when riding scooters, skateboards, rollerblades and so on.

 - Use protective gear like wrist guards and knee pads when riding a scooter or skateboard.

 - Dress your child in brightly coloured clothing.
 This helps riders, pedestrians and drivers see your child.

 - Teach your child to look carefully at the riding environment to decide whether it’s safe to ride.